Bell Labs Digital Synthesizer: Influence

 Starting in 1984, Atari started an effort to develop a single-chip implementation of the Alles Machine in their Sierra project.
 The resulting AMY 1 chip used 64 oscillators and added noise generators to provide special effects needed in games.
 However the AMY was never released, and a 3rd party effort to produce a low-cost synth based on the chip ended when Atari threatened a lawsuit.

 Artists who performed on the instrument

 Two artists of note known to have performed on the Alles Machine are Roger Powell and Laurie Spiegel.
 Powell gave the first public Live performance.
 Unfortunately, this performance was never recorded.
 The other known performance is by composer Laurie Spiegel.

 Several tracks on the album Games by Larry Fast (Synergy) were taken from sessions recorded at Bell Labs on the digital synthesizer.

+Greg Smith is credited with playing a Synergy on the liner notes to Michael Jackson's hit "Beat It."

 Composer and electronic keyboardist Don Slepian was hired as Artist in Residence in the Acoustics and Behavioral Research department of Bell Labs under director Max V. Mathews from 1979 to 1982 to develop works using the Bell Labs Digital Synthesizer.
-During this time he produced "Sea of Bliss" and "Rhythm of Life", two full length pieces based on the Alles Machine.
+During this time he produced Sea of Bliss and Rhythm of Life, two full length pieces based on the Alles Machine.